Paul Jackson (bassist): Career

 Jackson was a founding member of the Headhunters.
-The group was established in 1973 by Herbie Hancock, and also featured Bennie Maupin on saxophone and clarinet, Harvey Mason on drums, and Bill Summers playing percussion.
+The group was established in 1973 by Herbie Hancock and also featured Bennie Maupin on saxophone and clarinet, Harvey Mason on drums, and Bill Summers playing percussion.
 Their first album, self-titled Head Hunters, was released that same year.
-It became the best-selling jazz album of all time when it was released, selling over a million copies (the first jazz album to do so) and peaking to number 13 on the Billboard 200 chart.
+It became the best-selling jazz album of all time when it was released, selling over a million copies (the first jazz album to do so) and peaking at number 13 on the Billboard 200 chart.
 Jackson co-wrote "Chameleon", the album's lead track that later became a jazz standard.
 He subsequently played on Thrust (1974), Man-Child (1975), the live album Flood (1975) and Secrets (1976).
-Another two albums were released by the group, but were performed and recorded without Hancock: Survival of the Fittest (1975) and Straight from the Gate (1977).
+Another two albums were released by the group but were performed and recorded without Hancock: Survival of the Fittest (1975) and Straight from the Gate (1977).
 In the former, Jackson co-wrote "God Make Me Funky" and sang its lead vocals.
 He went on to release his first solo album, Black Octopus, in 1978.
 It featured his bandmates Hancock and Maupin.